Food

 • 1 cup strawberries

-Puree the bananas and strawberries in a food processor.
+Puree the bananas and strawberries in a food processor until smooth.
 You may need to add a little water to thin out the mixture.
 Scoop or pour your mixture into your mold or ice tray.
 Freeze for at least one hour and then serve to your eager pup.

 Source: Homes Alive Pets